mderyabin/modular/README.md

 # How to run benchmakrs

+Benchmarks are based on the Google Benchmark library.
 After compilation, you can run benchmarks with command from the root directory of the project:

 ```
 ./build/bin/benchmark/ntmath-bench